Angel-125/MOLE/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+1.2
+Updated to KSP 1.2 pre-release.
+Expect additional patches as KSP is fixed and mods are updated.
+When reporting bugs, please make sure they aren't issues with KSP itself.

+Upgrades
+- Many parts now have part upgrades.

+Redecorating & Converters
+- For the modules that used to require Engineers, now any class that has the ConverterSkill qualifies to reconfigure modules.
+For modules that used to require Scientists, now any class with the ScienceSkill qualifies to reconfigure the modules.
+Ditto for converters.
+- Fixed an issue where the Glykerol Lab would despawn the IVA.

+Greenhouses
+- Growth time is no longer reduced based upon experienced Scientists.
+Yield is still affected by experience though.
+- Greenhouses now show where they're at in the growth cycle.
+- The MOBL's Botany Lab now produces Plants from Dirt, Mulch and Fertilizer; Water is no longer required.

+USI-LS
+- Replaced Water usage with Dirt.
+Apparently Fertilizer is mostly water.
+- Adjusted the resource consumption amounts to be comparable with stock USI-LS.
+- While Dirt is an extra added resource, it accounts for the possiblility of improved yields.

+Station Experiments
+- Updated science defs.
+Thanks DStaal! :)

+Wet Workshops
+- Added support for CryoFuels.
+Thanks for the suggestion, CobaltWolf! :)

 1.1 The Tires Kick Back
 NOTE: Parts in the Deprecated folder have been removed.
 Be sure to retire older vessels that use the deprecated parts, or copy the Deprecated folder from a previous version of MOLE.